Rascal-Coder/eslint-config/README.md

 - Reasonable defaults, best practices, only one-line of config
 - Default Alias mapping "@" => "src", "~" => "./"

-## Package

-### eslint-config-rascal

-this default config is equal to rascal-ts

-### eslint-config-rascal-base

-this is base config, lint for js, html, json, yaml, markdown

-### eslint-config-rascal-ts

-this config extends the base config, and it also lint for ts

-### eslint-config-rascal-vue

-this config extends the ts config, and it also lint for vue3

-### eslint-config-rascal-vue2

-this config extends the ts config, and it also lint for vue2

 ## Usage